 - Location, age and size of the home impact your premium costs.

-- Raising your deductible and improving your credit score among other things can also lower rates.
+- Raising your deductible and improving your credit score among other things may also lower rates.

 - Discounts are a great way to save on your premium.

 If you want to know how to get the lowest home insurance rates, you can start long before you buy your home.
-There are many things you can do — like improving your credit score — that will result in lower premiums.
+There are many things you can do that will result in lower premiums.
 When looking for a home, consider a low-crime area that isn’t in a flood zone and look at newer and smaller homes to save insurance costs.

 Shopping around for quotes and considering discounts also pay off in cheap house insurance.
 If you’re building new, you may even be able to incorporate elements, such as security devices, that will result in a better insurance rate.